OACColombia/vpm_eBird/README.md

-# pvm_eBird
+# Viability Population Monitoring to eBird
-This repository stores the code for applying Population Viability Monitoring (trend of extinction risk assessment through monitoring) to eBird data.
+This repository stores the code for applying Viability Population Monitoring (trend of extinction risk assessment through monitoring) to eBird data.
 It includes fitting Ornstein-Uhlenbeck State-Space and Exponential Growth State Space population models.